eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

   physical retailers.

 <!---
-NF, I thinks this creates confusion and should be removed -->
+NF, I thinks this creates confusion and should be removed.
+High-level description of scenarios, consistent with the rest of the text
+-->
 - Decoupled Issuance Based on Pre-Authorized Codes : The issuance process for a Proof of Age can be also decoupled from the identity verification process.
 This can be achieved through pre-authorised secure codes provided to the user after